alexandrosgkesos/sf-s3uploader/README.md

 ## Setting up the serverless app
 setup_env.sh
-* After the environment creation it calls another TF code under "sf-it-app"
+* After the environment setup it calls another TF code under "sf-it-app"

 ## Check if S3 bucket is public
 test.sh - Bash script which authenticates with the user credentials and checks with